nminhquang380/machine-learning-fundamentals/README.md

 # machineLearningFundamental
-somethings I've learned about Machine Learn and Deep Learning.
+Somethings I've learned about Machine Learn and Deep Learning.